lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 };
 ```

 In the `create` function we allocate a Vulkan descriptor set.
-In order to that, we need to invoke the `allocateDescriptorSets`
+In order to that, we need to invoke the `allocateDescriptorSets` Vulkan
-Vulkan function which requires a `DescriptorSetAllocateInfo` structure.
-This structure needs a handle to a descriptor pool and
+function which requires a `DescriptorSetAllocateInfo` structure.
+This structure needs a handle to a descriptor pool and handle to the layout
- handle to the layout which describes the descriptor set.
+which describes the descriptor set.

 Now let's add some functions to associate a descriptor set with buffers or images, so we can use them in our shaders.
 Let's start with the
-`setBuffer` method:
+`setBuffer` function:

 ```zig
 pub const VkDesSet = struct {